Weah's goal gains US bumpy 1-1 draw at Jamaica in qualifier - WHIZ News

 “We’re still in a good position,” U.S. captain Tyler Adams said.
 “It’s going to be super-important we continue to win our home games, get points on the road when we can.”

-The U.S. has 15 points going into its final six qualifiers — three home games plus road matches at Canada, Mexico and Costa Rica.
-Pending late games, Mexico was next with 14 followed by Canada (13), Panama (11), Jamaica (seven), Costa Rica and El Salvador (six each) and Honduras (three).
-The top three nations qualify from North and Central America and the Caribbean.
+The U.S. dropped into second place with 15 points going into its final six qualifiers — three home games plus road matches at Canada, Mexico and Costa Rica.

+Canada moved into first with 16 points thanks to a 2-1 win over Mexico in Edmonton, Alberta, where the temperature at kickoff was 16 degrees.
+Mexico and Panama have 14 points each, followed by Costa Rica (nine), Jamaica (seven), El Salvador (six) and Honduras (three).
+The top three nations qualify from North and Central America and the Caribbean, and the fourth goes to a playoff.

 “Any time you can get a point away from home is a good thing in CONCACAF qualifying,” Berhalter said.
 “For the guys to have their heads down because we wanted more is completely natural.”